8 Potential Causes of Bloodshot Eyes in Dogs

 To treat a corneal ulcer, your vet might prescribe antibiotic eye drops to prevent infections from developing in your dog’s eye.

-2. Eye trauma
+2. Eye Trauma

+Eye injuries are common in dogs, especially if they get a foreign body stuck in their eye while playing.
 For example, if your dog fights with another dog or animal, that leads to an eye scratch or injury, it might appear red.

-Other Symptoms
+Symptoms

 - Bleeding